Beyond Meritocracy

 This is not a feature specific to capitalism, or even to modernity.
 It is the reasoning form through which any class relation is justified: feudal, patriarchal, colonial, bureaucratic.
 What changes across contexts is the specific content — which groups are found wanting, which deficiencies are cited, which institutions enforce the judgment — but the logical structure is identical.
 And because the logic is so general, it can be applied to new groups and new forms of exploitation as they emerge, which is why the principle of class rule is so resilient in the face of challenges to any particular form of domination.
 Abolish one justification and the same reasoning structure generates another.

-The pervasiveness of this logic also explains why it is so difficult to dislodge.
-We absorb it through socialization – through schools that rank and sort, workplaces that reward compliance, and institutions that require us to prove our "worth" in order to access basic goods and services.
-The more time we spend in such institutions, the more natural the logic feels, and the less likely we are to question the principle that people's needs should be met differentially based on how they are valued by those with institutional power.[34]
+But meritocratic reasoning is also the mode most deeply embedded in daily experience.
+We absorb it through socialization — through schools that rank and sort, workplaces that reward compliance, and institutions that require us to prove our "worth" in order to access basic goods and services.
+The more time we spend in such institutions, the more natural the logic feels, and the less likely we are to question the principle that people's needs should be met differentially based on how they are valued by those with institutional power.[41]
+The structural modes do more aggregate work in mature capitalism, but meritocratic reasoning is what makes them feel like the way things are rather than like arrangements that could be otherwise.

-For organizing, this means that combating class rule requires learning to recognize and name the reasoning form itself, across all its instances.
+For organizing, this means that contesting class rule requires both: developing the capacity to recognize meritocratic reasoning across its instances (the political-education task), and developing the analytical tools that the system's ignorance-production mechanisms are specifically designed to prevent (the cross-domain task).
 Workers need to be able to see the same logic operating when a woman is told she's paid less because she "chose" a caring profession; when a migrant is told he deserves worse conditions because he "chose" to come; when a laid-off factory worker is told to "retrain"; and when a community is told it's poor because it lacks "human capital."
 These are not separate ideological problems.
 They are instances of a single method of rationalization, and naming it as such is a precondition for building the kind of solidarity that can withstand divide-and-rule.
+But they also need to be able to see the connections between domains — between the cheap goods in the supermarket and the structural adjustment that cheapened the inputs, between the credential that gates their advancement and the enclosure that destroyed alternative forms of knowledge — and these connections are precisely what the existing organization of knowledge production is structured to make invisible.

 5. What This Means for Organizing